Sociology of work (BSS320)

 Method of work

-The course consists of 2-hour lecture plus student group work per week.
+The course consists of lecture plus student group work per week.
 The language of instruction is English.

 Overlapping courses